ExDrill/CaveEnhancementsMod/README.md

 ## Other

-This mod needs [Terrablender](https://github.com/Glitchfiend/TerraBlender) and [GeckoLib](https://github.com/bernie-g/geckolib) to function properly!
+This mod needs [GeckoLib](https://github.com/bernie-g/geckolib) to function properly!

+Currently, there aren't any plans for:

+- A forge port

+- A 1.18.1 port

-There are no current plans for a Forge port, please do not ask :)
+So please, do not ask :)